stephentetley/graded-lib/README.md

 Monads are written in CPS to be stack safe.

-Note - 7 August 2023 - `graded-lib` is currently broken for Flix version 0.38.0 and higher.
-This is due to the use of unchecked casts and causes runtime not compile time failures.
+Note - 18 September 2023.
+All the monads have been rewritten to minimize casting (casting had been causing a runtime crash).
+Version 0.8.0 has not been widely tested.

 License: Apache 2.0